-Karen is a Senior Partner with tranScrip and brings 26 years of experience working with large and small pharmaceutical companies, biotechs and CROs.
+Karen is Head of Project Delivery at tranScrip and brings 26 years of experience working with large and small pharmaceutical companies, biotechs and CROs.
 Karen has a wealth of experience in the leadership of cross functional clinical study and development teams and has a successful track record in the design, budgeting and execution of clinical programs supporting several product approvals.

 Strengths include team leadership, project/program management, risk and issue identification and management, clinical development plans, data quality and integrity, inspection readiness/conduct and vendor evaluation, selection and oversight.
 Karen has a successful track record of the hiring, developing and leading clinical operations and data management teams and for developing highly collaborative, motivated cross-functional product teams.